Trumps Social Media Accounts and Online Harm: The 2021 Tech Review - ExBulletin

 Adjustments to the App Store rules have also started to take effect, relaxing some of the rules around payments, a sign the debate is having an impact.

-At the heart of this case is an ongoing legal battle between Epic Games, the maker of Fortnite, with the company pursuing legal action against companies in the United States and Europe over the matter after the blockbuster game took off. was pulled from both app stores in 2020 after trying to introduce its own payment method that bypassed Apple and Google’s systems.
+At the heart of this case is an ongoing legal battle between Epic Games, the maker of Fortnite, the company pursuing legal action against companies in the United States and Europe over the matter after the hit game was pulled from both app stores in 2020 after trying to introduce its own payment method that bypassed Apple and Google’s systems.

 This battle is expected to continue until 2022.